BrandonXLF/rust-system/README.md

 # system

-Crate to easily run system/shell commands across different platforms, similar to the C `system` command.
+Crate to easily run shell commands across different platforms, similar to the C `system` command.

 ## Usage

-### `system` and `system_capture`
+### `system` and `system_output`

-For simple use cases where you just need the result of a system command, the `system` and `system_capture` functions can be used.
+For simple use cases where you just need the result of a system command, the `system` and `system_output` functions can be used.

-`system` inherits the stdout, stderr, and stdin from the parent process whereas `system_capture` captures the stdout, stderr, and does not inherit a stdin.
+`system` inherits the stdout, stderr, and stdin from the parent process whereas `system_output` captures stdout and stderr and does not inherit an stdin.

+An example of using `system`,

 ```rust
 use system::system;